-Once again, Iceland hits the news as our most active volcano, Grimsvotn, has begun erupting and already it has caused cancellation of international and domestic flights in Iceland.
-It was only last year that the famous Eyjafjallajokull eruption led to severe disturbances for flights as a large part of European airspaces was closed.
+In 2001 Iceland hit- the news as our most active volcano, Grimsvotn, began erupting and caused cancellation of international and domestic flights in Iceland.
+Only one after the famous Eyjafjallajokull eruption led to severe disturbances for flights as a large part of European airspaces was closed.

 Day one - Grimsvotn eruption:

 Some interesting links to look at for those interested:

 This video gives you a taste of what Iceland is mostly famous for during different seasons of the year ... from the geological wonders of Reykjanes to Geysir, Gullfoss, Dettifoss, Herdubreid mountain, the puffins, Jokulsarlon, Landmannalaugar, whale watching, jeep adventures, the Icelandic horse and horseback riding, climbing, hiking, salmon fishing, swimming pools, the Blue Lagoon and of course Reykjavik...
 Enjoy!

 Now is your chance to study Icelandic online - this remarkable old language and for free.
 It doesn't cost you anything to sign up as a user and to get your own free account.
 The website is from the University of Iceland.